adamwan-nexplore/guidebook-nxp-hk/how-we-develop/application-development.md

 ## Refactoring

-Split logics into smaller pieces
+Be aware of the code smell

-- Be more manageable and easier to write
+- Be more manageable and easier to write and understand
+- There are tools available, e.g. [Sonarlint](../what-we-use/sonarqube.md)

 ## Reference